paper2025anon/totnav-2025/README.md

-# TOT-NAV: Uncertainty-aware, Context-driven Robot Navigation via a Tree of Thoughts
+# TOT-NAV: Uncertainty-aware, Context-driven Robot Navigation with a Tree of Thoughts

 ## Overview